Steiner taught that all myths are true,

 And still Odin could not rest.
 He wished for the madness of the poet, the divine frenzy that goes beyond anything.
 But dwarfs had stolen the mead of poetry and hidden it in Jotunheim, the land of the giants.

 Odin placed a patch over his missing eye, and he wrapped himself in a black cloak, and he stole into Jotunheim.
 He came upon nine trolls, whom he slew.
 And he came to the home of Baugi the giant, where he went to work in the giant’s fields.
-He worked beyond exhaustion, beyond endurance, beyond anything, until Baugi told him where to find the mead.
+He worked beyond exhaustion, beyond endurance, beyond anything, until Baugi told him where to find the mead of poetry.

 Then Odin All-Father changed himself into an eagle and flew back to the land of the gods, Asgard, where he poured out of his body the mead of poetry, pouring it from the sky into the jars of the gods.